 The embodied soul is wise if reason rules all its impulses.
 It is brave if its spirited part aids and obeys the rational part, temperate, if both spirit and appetite obey the dictates of reason, and just if all the three parts perform their respective functions in unison.
 The ideal of this life is achieved when a man is wise, brave; temperate, and just.
-The highest good of life is the harmony of the soul which is attained by the Aesthetics ...
-All art is functional.
-Its function is to imitate, but not to imitate the objects of experience, but ideal realities.
-The artist, therefore, must learn to contemplate the ideal world.
-Sensible objects only participate in the ideas.
-They are only shadows of reality.
-If art...were to imitate these objects; it would produce nothing better than the shadows of shadows, and if it created illusions .and distortions it would be thrice removed from reality
+The highest good of life is the harmony of the soul which is attained by the exercise of all the four virtues, wisdom, courage, temperance, and justice, under the guidance of reason.
+The greatest happiness attends the life that achieves the highest good and contemplates the highest ideas would produce nothing better than the shadows of shadows, and if it created illusions and distortions it would be thrice removed from reality moral life of its citizens.

-All art, intellectual or useful, must be subordinated to the good of the State and the moral life of its citizens.
 Only these art...forms should be encouraged in every art which express the simplicity of a rightly and nobly...ordered mind.
 On their simplicity depends their style, harmony, grace, and rhythm, which qualities elevate the soul and instil true .and noble ideas into it